BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2024-12-13-working-with-triplestores-in-python.md

 ## What are triplestores?

-Triplestores are a kind of graph database, as their data structure can be represented using graphs.
+Triplestores are a type of graph database, as their data structure can be represented using graphs.
 The data in them does not have to conform to typical hierarchical database relationships.
 Instead, they can have relationship links which cross over and go back and forth, just like a graph.
 This allows us to represent more complex data structures, such as lithology classifications, where the relationships are intertwined like a spider's web.

 In a triplestore, everything is represented using URIs (Uniform Resource Identifier).
-The nodes on the graph are URIs, the attribute names of a feature are URIs, and the attribute values are URIs.
+The nodes on the graph, the attribute names, and the attribute values are all URIs.
-This what creates the relationships, as everything is linked.
+This is what creates the relationships, as everything is linked.
 For this to work, data is stored in `triples`.
 In a triple, we have:
-- Subject (The row in a typical database, referring to one feature)
+- Subject: the row in a typical database, referring to one feature
-- Predicate (The column in a typical database, referring to one attribute name)
+- Predicate: the column in a typical database, referring to one attribute name
-- Object (The value found at the given row/column, the attribute value)
+- Object: the value found at the given row/column, the attribute value

 Let's apply this concept to a lithology example.
 If we want to represent Rhyolite's lithology classification as an Igneous Rock in a triple, we could do the following: